Bill Brown Playground

 Bill Brown Park

-Bill Brown Park lies in the neighborhood of Sheepshead Bay, named for the once popular Atlantic Sheepshead fish, a member of the stout-spined, large-headed porgy family.
-The Canarsee Indians, Sheepshead Bay’s original inhabitants, continued to live here largely undisturbed until almost 150 years after European settlers arrived in nearby Gravesend in 1643.
+Bill Brown Playground lies in the neighborhood of Sheepshead Bay, named for the once popular Atlantic Sheepshead fish, a member of the stout-spined, large-headed porgy family.
+The Canarsee, Sheepshead Bay’s original inhabitants, continued to live here largely undisturbed until almost 150 years after European settlers arrived in nearby Gravesend in 1643.
 In the 18th century, the Wyckoff and Lott families established homesteads and built farms in the area.
 Fishing became popular in the bay in the early 1800s, and little cottages soon dotted the rim of the inlet.
 Cool coastal breezes and fresh seafood, along with the opening of Ocean Avenue, began to lure tourists in the middle of the nineteenth century.
-In the 1870s, the subdivision of a large farm for development began a trend that led to the construction of more than 400 houses by the end of the century.
-Before his imprisonment in Sing-Sing for election fraud in the 1890s, local political boss John McKane guided the development of Sheepshead Bay by encouraging the construction of New York rail lines to connect it to the rest of Brooklyn.
+In the 1870s, the subdivision of a large farm began a trend that led to the construction of more than 400 houses by the end of the century.
+Before his imprisonment in Sing Sing for election fraud in the 1890s, local political boss John McKane guided the development of Sheepshead Bay by encouraging the construction of New York rail lines to connect it to the rest of Brooklyn.

 After the Coney Island Jockey Club, founded in 1880, opened the Sheepshead Bay Race Track, gamblers flocked to the area.
 The Sheepshead Speedway replaced the track when the Jockey Club disbanded in 1915.
-The famous $3,500,000 automobile track was demolished in 1919 and replaced with housing.
-The city revitalized the neighborhood in the 1930s, with improvements such as the widening of Emmons Avenue and the modernization of buildings by the Bay.
+The famous automobile track was demolished in 1919 and replaced with housing.
+The city revitalized the neighborhood in the 1930s, with improvements including the widening of Emmons Avenue and the modernization of buildings by the bay.
 In the 1950s, brick apartment buildings replaced the wooden houses, and by 1960, Sheepshead Bay was the fastest growing community in Brooklyn.
 Today, it is still a popular destination for recreational fishermen.